 Meet the Staff

-Dana Collins is a fourth year doctoral student in Counseling Psychology at Boston College.
+Dana Collins is a fifth year doctoral student in Counseling Psychology at Boston College.
 She earned her M.S. in Counseling and Counselor Education from Indiana University Bloomington.
 She earned her BA in psychology with a minor in Spanish from Spelman College.
 As an undergraduate, she studied abroad in Santiago, Dominican Republic and Oaxaca, Mexico, where she studied language, culture, and history.